Super/System: History and title

-How I Made Over $1,000,000 Playing Poker was primarily written by Doyle Brunson who, at the time of publication in 1979, had won the main event of the World Series of Poker in 1976 and 1977.
+How I Made Over $1,000,000 Playing Poker was primarily written by Doyle Brunson who, at the time of publication in 1978, had won the main event of the World Series of Poker in 1976 and 1977.
 The book was one of the first comprehensive books on strategies for various poker games.
 Many notable poker players and tournament champions contributed sections to the book.

 The title of the book was originally How I Made Over $1,000,000 Playing Poker.
-The title is also sometimes written as Super System, without a slash; Doyle Brunson's Super System; or Super/System: A Course in Power Poker.
+The second edition, published in 1979, bore the revised title, Super/ System.
+(Sometimes written as Super System, without a slash; Doyle Brunson's Super System; or Super/System: A Course in Power Poker.)

 Contents

 The book begins with a biographical sketch of Doyle Brunson and then quickly discusses general poker strategy.
 The general strategy includes controlling emotion, watching competitors play, reasoning outplay, and other similar tips that benefit all forms of poker play.

 The sections of the book dedicated to strategy were divided as follows: